Years after nun's murder, church activists face threats in lawless Amazon

 Deep in the rainforest and far away from the corridors of power, protecting the Amazon is a lonely, challenging and increasingly dangerous task, say those at the frontline.

 In Anapu, the federal government terminated a contract last month with a local security firm that was designed to provide protection for residents and the surrounding forest from invaders, residents said.
 The contract was not renewed due to a lack of funding, residents said they were told.

-INCRA, the government agency involved, did not respond to a request for comment from Reuters.
-The security contractor referred questions to INCRA.
+The security contractor referred questions to INCRA, the government agency involved.
+INCRA told Reuters in a statement that the arrangement with the security firm had since been extended for 180 days or until the agency can rebid for another contract.

 Vinicius da Silva, 37, who leads an environmental conservation society in a local reserve and said he has faced threats from loggers, decried the lack of support.